Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Transmission via NSINs

-\textbf{Analog beamforming:} The analog beamforming architecture incorporates a phase shifter at each antenna element, allowing for flexible and adaptive beams that can be directed in any direction.
+As illustrated in Figure \ref{fig:Analog_beamforming}, the analog beamforming architecture incorporates a phase shifter at each antenna element, allowing for flexible and adaptive beams that can be directed in any direction.
 All phase shifters share a common RF chain in this type of architecture; as a result, analog beamforming is power- and cost-efficient.

-The authors in \cite{DBLP:conf/iccchina/TongLZCW18} investigated the problem of analog beamforming to achieve low power consumption and exploited the benefits of beamforming in HAP-based multi-user MIMO communication systems.
+\textbf{Existing studies:} The authors in \cite{DBLP:conf/iccchina/TongLZCW18} investigated the problem of analog beamforming to achieve low power consumption and exploited the benefits of beamforming in HAP-based multi-user MIMO communication systems.
 They formulated the analog beamforming problem as quadratically constrained quadratic programming and proposed a semi-definite relaxation approach to solve it.
 In \cite{ DBLP:conf/vtc/MatsuuraO23}, the authors investigated how to control the beam directions of the antenna onboard a HAP with consideration of the position of a ground gateway and attitude changes of a HAP.
 In \cite{ DBLP:conf/vtc/ShibataTHNO23}, the authors proposed to optimize beamwidth and beam directions to prevent existing TN from being interfered with by a HAP.
 Besides, the authors in \cite{DBLP:conf/globecom/XiLHJSD17} studied the issue of HAP interference alleviation in HAP massive MIMO communication systems through user equipment beamforming.
 They proposed a semi-definite relaxation method to obtain the user equipment beamforming vector by maximizing its signal-to-pilot contamination ratio (SPR).
 However, the fine tuning of the beams in this type of beamforming architecture is limited due to the low resolution of quantized phase shifts.